Last Updated on

 - “Without ambition one starts nothing.
 Without work, one finishes nothing.
 The prize will not be sent to you.
 You have to win it.” ― Ralph Waldo Emerson

-International Labour Day is a significant day for the working class across the world.
-It has continued to be a symbol of strength and unity of labour forces that drive our economy.
+International Labour Day is a significant day for the working class worldwide.
+It has continued to symbolise the strength and unity of labour forces that drive our economy.